jacobatorres/los_angeles_parking_finder/README.md

 To access the app, go to http://3.209.240.80:8000/.
 Message me (jacobangelo_torres@yahoo.com) on the username / password.

-Once logged in, the app will provide a map, and you can point in the map.
+Once logged in, the app will provide a map, and you can select a point in the map where you want to see nearby parking spots.

 <img src="readme_pics/before.png" alt="drawing" width="400"/>